manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 ## Aim
 ------
-This is an attempt to collate all the currently available information on the topic of “freezing” roasted coffee in order to preserve it for long periods of time.
-Freezing is the driving force being MCA so it has therefore been crucial that we look into best practices.
+This is an attempt to collate all the currently available information on the topic of freezing roasted coffee in order to preserve it for long periods of time.
+Freezing allows MCA to exist, so it has therefore been important for us to investigate best practices.

 I will focus on my own experience as a home enthusiast and MCA Archivist; however, I welcome collaboration from anyone willing to share their experiences, either at home or in a coffee shop.